openshift-eng/aos-cd-jobs/jobs/README.md

 Use the [`lock` step](https://www.jenkins.io/doc/pipeline/steps/lockable-resources/#lock-lock-shared-resource) to scope locking only to the conflict that needs to be avoided.
-For example in the [ocp4 job](https://github.com/openshift/aos-cd-jobs/blob/fbdf70d1e82e375d013978d5a4583008fafcf45e/jobs/build/ocp4/Jenkinsfile#L110) there are locks to prevent conflicting github/dist-git commits or RPM composes for the same version (other versions can run concurrently just fine).
+For example in the [ocp4 job](https://github.com/openshift/aos-cd-jobs/blob/fbdf70d1e82e375d013978d5a4583008fafcf45e/jobs/build/ocp4/Jenkinsfile#L110) there are locks to prevent conflicting dist-git commits or RPM composes for the same version (but different versions can run concurrently just fine).

-If a job needs to check if a lock is free without actually locking, see [`commonlib.canLock()`](https://github.com/openshift/aos-cd-jobs/blob/fbdf70d1e82e375d013978d5a4583008fafcf45e/pipeline-scripts/commonlib.groovy#L476).
+If a job needs to check whether a lock is free without actually locking, see [`commonlib.canLock()`](https://github.com/openshift/aos-cd-jobs/blob/fbdf70d1e82e375d013978d5a4583008fafcf45e/pipeline-scripts/commonlib.groovy#L476).

 ## Job documentation template